hyspacex/seattle_food_inspections/README.md

 # Seattle Food Inspection Project

+A visualization tool to view food inspection ratings in Seattle, WA and the median income of the surrounding area.

+## Prerequisites
+Before continuing, you should have a version of Python 3 installed along with meeting the requirements found in `requirements.txt`.

 ## Project Goal

 The broad goal of this project is to create a visual representation of the link between food inspection scores in Seattle, Washington and various demographic information of the surrounding area.
 At least in north west Ethiopia (see [this paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4057591/)), "[m]arital status [...] [and] monthly income [...] were found found to be significantly associated with good food handling [p]ractices."
 The cited study describes food handling inspection data on an individual-by-individual basis, where we use local business food inspection score as a proxy for food handling practices for the individuals in the surrounding community.